-Downtown Fond du Lac Land Use Plan
+Downtown Land Use Plan

-See the Downtown Fond du Lac Land Use Plan map on page 7.
+See the Downtown Land Use Plan map on page 9.

 The Land Use Plan for Downtown Fond du Lac shows relatively few changes in existing land uses.
 The areas where a change in land use is mapped are areas where the Downtown Concepts (see below) require a change in land use.
 The Downtown Fond du Lac Land Use Plan has been incorporated into the Land Use Plan in the City's recently adopted Comprehensive Plan.